-For purposes of this credit, "qualified conservation contribution" and "qualified real property interest" have the same meaning as defined in I.R.C. § 170(h).
-The term "gift of land for conservation" is a charitable contribution of fee simple title to real property conveyed for conservation purposes as defined in I.R.C. § 170(h)(4)(A) to a qualified conservation organization as defined in I.R.C. § 170(h)(3).
-The conservation credit is not allowed unless the contribution meets the requirements of I.R.C. § 170, S.C.
-Code Ann. § 12-6-3515, and S.C.
-Code Ann. § 12-6-5590 (i.e., donative intent).
+For purposes of this credit, "qualified conservation contribution" and "qualified real property interest" have the same meaning as defined in Internal Revenue Code §170(h).
+The term "gift of land for conservation" is a charitable contribution of fee simple title to real property conveyed for conservation purposes as defined in Internal Revenue Code §170(h)(4)(A) to a qualified conservation organization as defined in Internal Revenue Code §170(h)(3).
+The conservation credit is not allowed unless the contribution meets the requirements of Internal Revenue Code §170, South Carolina Code §12-6-3515, and South Carolina Code §12-6-5590 (i.e., donative intent).

-Notwithstanding I.R.C. § 170(h) and applicable regulations, a taxpayer is not disqualified from claiming this credit because of silvacultural and forestry practices permitted by or undertaken pursuant to a conservation contribution on a real property interest provided that: (1) the practices conform to Best Management Practices established by the South Carolina Forestry Commission existing at the time the conservation contribution is made, or at the time a particular forestry or silvacultural practice is undertaken; (2) the conservation contribution otherwise conforms to the requirements of I.R.C. § 170(h); and, (3) the taxpayer provides the Department with information to determine that the taxpayer would otherwise be eligible for the deduction under I.R.C. § 170(h).
-The credit is 25% of the deduction that would otherwise be allowable under I.R.C. § 170(h) but for the silvacultural and forestry activities performed on the real property interest and is subject to all the other conditions and limitations of S.C.
-Code Ann. § 12-6-3515.
+Notwithstanding Internal Revenue Code §170(h) and applicable regulations, a taxpayer is not disqualified from claiming this credit because of silvacultural and forestry practices permitted by or undertaken pursuant to a conservation contribution on a real property interest provided that: (1) the practices conform to Best Management Practices established by the South Carolina Forestry Commission existing at the time the conservation contribution is made, or at the time a particular forestry or silvacultural practice is undertaken; (2) the conservation contribution otherwise conforms to the requirements of Internal Revenue Code §170(h); and, (3) the taxpayer provides the Department with information to determine that the taxpayer would otherwise be eligible for the deduction under Internal Revenue Code §170(h).
+The credit is 25% of the deduction that would otherwise be allowable under Internal Revenue Code §170(h) but for the silvacultural and forestry activities performed on the real property interest and is subject to all the other conditions and limitations of this section.

-For purposes of applying the per acre and per taxpayer limitations, the attribution rules of I.R.C. § 267 apply.
-The fair market value of all qualified donations must be substantiated by a c.
-Transfer of Credit

-"qualified appraisal" prepared by a "qualified appraiser" as defined under applicable federal law and regulations relating to charitable contributions.
+For purposes of applying the per acre and per taxpayer limitations, the attribution rules of Internal Revenue Code §267 apply.
+The fair market value of all qualified donations must be substantiated by a "qualified appraisal" prepared by a "qualified appraiser" as defined under applicable federal law and regulations relating to charitable contributions.